Published June 24, 2022

 Click the Install button.
 It will install the IronPDF library and the project will be ready to use with the IronPDF library.

 Alternatively, you can directly download the DLL.
 After downloading the file, add a reference to the project.
-For a more detailed installation tutorial, visit this link.
+Visit our official documentation page for a more detailed installation tutorial.

-The installation has now been completed.
-It is time to write the code to add the page numbers to the PDF file.
-We can add page numbers in a new PDF document or we can add page numbers in an existing PDF document.
-Let's see how this is done.
+The installation is now complete.
+It's time to write the code to add page numbers to the PDF file.
+This works for both new and existing PDF documents.
+Let's see how it's done.

 Now add the following code snippet in the main method of the project: